What Every Man Should Know About Feminist Issues

 Water, water, every where, Nor any drop to drink.

--- S. T. Coleridge, The Ancient Mariner
+-- S. T. Coleridge, The Rime of the Ancient Mariner

-Men may go months or years without dating or having any kind of romantic relationship.
+1991 Bellevue, Wash. - Men may go months or years without dating or having any kind of romantic relationship.
 Many women, on the other hand, seem to find it difficult to conceive of a Friday without a date, or a year without at least one boyfriend.
 These two sets of conditions create different sets of values.
 One for women, based on abundant sexual opportunity, another for men, based on scarce sexual opportunity.

 When it comes to sex, comparing women and men is like comparing a desert dwelling Bedouin to a native of Seattle.
 Seattlites reputedly don't tan, but rust.
 In Seattle, officials declare a drought if it doesn't rain for a few weeks or the snow pack in the Cascade mountains is less than normal.
-In Seattle, the only people who really worry about a water-shortage work for Puget Power or Seattle City Light, and it's not drinking water, but water to generate hydro-electric power that silvers their hair.
+In Seattle, the only people who really worry about a water-shortage work for Puget Sound Energy or Seattle City Light, and it's not drinking water, but water to generate hydro-electric power that silvers their hair.
 Water?
 We usually have more than we need, and sometimes it can be a real nuisance.

 In the desert, on the other hand, the Bedouins reputedly watch every drop.
 To them, it's a precious commodity they go out of their way to get.
 A typical Bedouin, who may expend far more effort than any Seattlite in pursuit of water, likely drinks less than even the driest resident of the Puget Sound region.